 We provide laser scanning and a manual measuring services for simpler geometric objects.
 Have something precious that you cannot source?
 We may be able to help using scanning and 3d printing

-We create beautiful visuals that bring your product to life.
-We also produce animations great for large constructions with multiple parts that fit together.
+Our team creates beautiful visuals that bring your product to life.
+Furthermore, we produce animations for large constructions with multiple parts that fit together.
 Often essential to seek investment we can communicate you idea and all its details before manufacturing

 3D Modeling Costs

-You can hire your own 3d CAD Service ninja for £300/day… Or £40/hour.
+You can hire your own 3d CAD Services ninja for £280/day… Or £35/hour.
 Many simple projects such as a PCB plastic casing we turn around in days to a week.
 For more information request the ‘sample product case study’.
 This is a comprehensive overview of the design process of a simple PCB plastic casing.

 CAD design services - 3d printing and CAM manufacturing